rozlynboutin/microbiome_helper/Remove-low-quality-reads.md

    Using this option without a value will use all CPUs on machine, while giving it a value will limit to that many CPUs.
 Without option only one CPU is used.

 * -log <file> <br>
    The location to write the log file.
+Default is "read_filter.log".

 * -q, --min_quality <#> <br>
    Minimum base quality.